Predicting Choice from Information Costs: Knowing Costs Only: An Impossibility Result

-\begin{theorem} Suppose Assumption~\ref{ass: regularity} holds.
-Then, a set of uniquely rationalizable SCRs exists that is uniformly dense in $\Dom$ and is open if $\Omega$ is finite.
-Moreover, this set of SCRs is rationalized by an open set of utilities. \end{theorem}
+\begin{theorem} Under Assumption~\ref{ass: regularity}, the set of uniquely rationalizable SCRs is uniformly dense in $\Dom$.\footnote{We also show this set of SCRs admits a dense subset that is open when $\Omega$ is finite, and that the set of utilities that rationalize an $\scr$ in this subset is open (regardless of whether $\Omega$ is finite).} \end{theorem}

+The above result is based on a particular set of SCRs that we call linearly independent.
+Formally, an $\scr \in \SCR$ is \textbf{linearly independent} if $\{\scr_{a}\}_{a\in A} \subseteq \lp{\infty}$ consists of $|A|$ linearly independent elements.
+In the appendix, we show such SCRs satisfy two useful properties.
+First, if $\scr$ is linearly independent and $\icost$ is strictly monotone (i.e., Assumption~\ref{ass: regularity}\eqref{ass: regularity, part monotone} holds), then $\scr$ is optimal only if it is uniquely optimal.\footnote{This fact generalizes results by \cite{caplin2013behavioral} and \cite{matejka2015rational} about uniqueness of an optimum under mutual information costs.
+See the appendix for more details.} Second, the set of linearly independent SCRs is open and dense whenever parts \eqref{ass: regularity, part cardinality} and \eqref{ass: regularity, part domain} of Assumption \ref{ass: regularity} both hold.
+Since the set of rationalizable SCRs is dense, and the intersection of a dense set with an open and dense set is dense, we obtain that, under Assumption \ref{ass: regularity}, the set of linearly independent SCRs that is rationalizable is dense, and that every such SCR is, in fact, uniquely rationalizable.

 In addition to showing learning costs alone impose no substantial restrictions on behavior, the above analysis also highlights the futility of searching for cost functions that require the agent's behavior to satisfy certain desiderata.
 To illustrate, consider the following property, suggested by \cite{morris2021coordination}: a cost function $\icost$ satisfies \textbf{continuous choice} if only continuous SCRs are rationalizable.\footnote{An SCR $\scr$ is \textbf{continuous} if it admits a continuous version; that is, every $a$ admits a continuous function $\func_{a}:\Omega \rightarrow [0,1]$ such that $\func_{a} = \scr_{a}$ almost surely.} \cite{morris2021coordination} suggest continuous choice as a way to model agents who have a hard time distinguishing between similar states.
 Below, we show the only way to guarantee this property is to make discontinuous information structures infeasible.
-To show this result, we observe that continuity of an SCR is a closed property, and so can be satisfied by a dense subset of $\Dom$ only if it satisfied by all of $\Dom$'s elements.
+To show this result, we observe that continuity of an SCR is a closed property, and so can be satisfied by a dense subset of $\Dom$ only if it is satisfied by all of $\Dom$'s elements.